webboty/Dexter-Wiki/Troubleshooting.md

 ### SD Card
 The [SD Card](SD-Card-Image) is difficult to insert and can easily be partially inserted or just fall out.
 It is on the opposite side of the MicroZed board from the USB Micro B at the bottom of the PCB, just left of center.
 If you have a fan installed for the stepper drivers, you will need to remove it.
 The contacts of the SD Card should be facing you, and pointing upward.

+### Console connection
+If the robot doesn't seem to be booting, or you can't connect via DDE or ping, a great way to troubleshoot is by using the built in console port.
+This will allow you to watch the MicroZed board boot (which it will start to do even without an SD Card) and so you can see exactly where it stops or what error messages it displays.
+For detailed directions see [Dexter USB Connection](Dexter-USB-Connection)

 ## [Calibration](Encoder-Calibration)

 ### Freak Out